grigorii-zander/parcellab-challenge/README.md

-## What is missing and why I can't call it a "real app"
+## What I would add if I had more time
 It took more than four hours to solve, but I tried not to overtime on this.
 Most features are missing just because lack of time.

+- Auth.
 There is no authentication/authorization.
 It just prompts you once to enter an email and stores this data in memory until session is over (or page reloaded).
+- Pagination.
 There is no any kind of pagination.
 It just shows you the list of first few items.

-Error handling is primitive.
+- Error handling.
 In case of an error, the API will return just a string.
 No domain specific error codes, translation constants, etc. Just a raw error string.

-No logging system, no trace-ids, etc.
+- Logging system.
+Tracelogs, etc. (to comply with https://12factor.net/ 😄)

-No tests.
+- Tests.
+It took more time than I expected to set things up.

 ## How to run the app